robvet/dapr-workshop/Assignment04/step-by-step.md

 Now you're ready to test the application.
 Just repeat steps 2a and 2b.

 ## Next assignment

+Congratulations!
+You have successfully completed assignment 4 by adding Dapr state management to the TrafficControl service.

 Make sure you stop all running processes and close all the terminal windows in VS Code before proceeding to the next assignment.